Hurling: Argentina

 Irish immigrants began arriving in Argentina in the 19th century.
 The earliest reference to hurling in Argentina dates from the late 1880s in Mercedes, Buenos Aires.
 However, the game was not actively promoted until 1900, when it came to the attention of author and newspaperman William Bulfin.
-Under Bulfin's patronage, the Argentine Hurling Club was formed on 15 July 1900, leading to teams being established in different neighborhoods of Buenos Aires and the surrounding farming communities.
+Under Bulfin's patronage, the Hurling Club was formed on 15 July 1900, leading to teams being established in different neighborhoods of Buenos Aires and the surrounding farming communities.

 Games of hurling were played every weekend until 1914 and received frequent coverage from Argentina's Spanish language newspapers, such as La Nación.
 After the outbreak of World War I, it became almost impossible to obtain hurleys from Ireland.
 An attempt was made to use native Argentine mountain ash, but it proved too heavy and lacking in pliability.
 Although the game was revived after the end of the war, the golden age of Argentine hurling had passed.
 World War II finally brought the era to its close.

 In the aftermath of the Second World War, immigration from Ireland slowed to a trickle.
 In addition, native born Irish-Argentines assimilated into the local community.
 The last time that hurling was played in Argentina was in 1980, when the Aer Lingus Hurling Club conducted a three-week tour of the country and played matches at several locations.
 Since 2009, with the realization of several Summers Camps and the visit of the All Stars in December, hurling returned to be a frequent activity at the Hurling Club, where many boys and young men have since been trained and taught to play.
-Even the Hurling Club are invited to participate Hurling Festival is organized within The Gathering events organized by Aer Lingus.
+The Hurling Club have even been invited to take part in the Hurling Festival within The Gathering events organised by Aer Lingus.
 This team was present in September 2013 in the city of Galway.
 The team consists of 21 players from Hockey and Rugby teams.
 Many have contributed to the return of hurling as an activity in the club.
 As an example we can name Alejandro Yoyo Wade, Johnny Wade, Barbie, Cecilia and Irene Scally, David Ganly, Dickie Mac Allister, Eduardo Cabrera Punter, Hernan Magrini Scally.
 Several Irish have participated in many opportunities to work with the skills and education: Jonathan Lynch, Kevin O'Connors and Michael Connery, who currently works with the team's training to participate in the Aer Lingus International Hurling Festival.